WebFiori/docs/basic-usage.md

 }
 ```

-What we did here is to import our class and add a route to it.
 This syntax is much better when creating routes but it has one issue.
 It may not help in identifying the exact location of a bug in your class if it has one.

 **Next: [Routing](learn/routing)**